 MARK LARSON SHIHAN

 TAKUTO, 6th DAN

 Photo by Bill Aquino - billaquinophoto.com

-In 1992, Mark Larson Sensei, founder, and chief-instructor of the Minnesota Aiki Shuren dojo began his Aikido journey in Northern Japan at the Akita Aiki Shuren dojo under Shigeru Kawabe Shihan.
+In 1992, Mark Larson Shihan, founder, and chief-instructor of the Minnesota Aiki Shuren Dojo began his Aikido journey in Northern Japan at the Akita Aiki Shuren Dojo under Shigeru Kawabe Shihan.
 Not long into his training, Mark was introduced to Chief Instructor Morihiro Saito Sensei, 9th Dan Aikikai, at the birthplace and hometown of Aikido.

 Over the period of his 10 years stay in Japan, Larson spent 5 of those years in Iwama as an uchideshi (live-in-dojo student) under Saito Sensei during '93-'97 and '01-'02.
 In that time, Larson achieved the status of last “American Uchideshi” of Morihiro Saito Shihan.
 Larson also served as Saito Sensei's personal uke (receiving training partner) in Japan's foremost Aikido demonstration (Zennippon Aikido Embutaikai) in '94 and '96-'98.
 Then again in 2000, and 2001.